IBMDeveloperBNL/hlfabric-lab/README.md

     }
 ```

 You'll probably notice that the `blockchainClient` variable cannot be resolved.
 This is because there is no `blockchainClient` defined in the controller.
 To define one, type the following line of code above the class definition in the controller.
-By typing this line yourself the editor will automatically add the import statement to your code when saving your changes.
+By typing this line yourself, the editor will automatically add the import statement to your code when saving your changes.

 ```ts
 let blockchainClient = new BlockChainModule.BlockchainClient();